amit-upadhyay-IT/crypt-git/README.md

 ## Release improvements

+**Olympian release (v1.5.0)**
 - This release takes care of commit history, because now every push doesn't create a new encryption pattern into the file, So all the files doesn't gets changes.
 This doesn't make the commit history improper.
+To know more about this release see [this](https://github.com/amit-upadhyay-IT/crypt-git/releases/tag/v1.5.0)

 ## License